g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ### publishDir = 'docs'
 GitHub pages builds from the `/docs` folder by default, rather than Hugo's default `/public` folder

+### [markup.goldmark.renderer] unsafe = true
+[When using Hugo 0.60.0+, raw HTML are now silently replaced with < !-- raw HTML omitted -->.](https://discourse.gohugo.io/t/raw-html-getting-omitted-in-0-60-0/22032).
+This means any inline images or fancy stuff you try and do that are beyond the capabilities of Markdown will be omitted.
+Setting `unsafe = true` will allow it to render.

 ### background = "#ccc"